QRI HEART · 2026 Retreat

 Research focus

 The retreat is built around one question.
 What is the computational medium of the brain?
-Our working model is that it looks like a non-linear optical computer running on a liquid crystal substrate, and that coupling kernels shape how attention and energy propagate across the field of experience.
+Our working model is that it looks like a non-linear optical computer running on a liquid crystal substrate, and that coupling kernels shape how attention and energy propagate across the field of experience (extended context in QRI Research Revealed, 2026 Fundraiser).
 The jhana weeks and the Meditation week come at the question from two directions.

-On the jhana side, we want to see what happens to the medium as it gets progressively smoother.
-In our model, the jhanas are a staircase of phase transitions in which the field loses geometric frustration in stages.
-Long sits, during-session tracking, and the Oscilleditor run together during Noble Silence so we can fit coupling-kernel parameters to each stage, not only to post-hoc trip reports.
+On the jhana side, we want to see what changes in the medium as it gets smoother.
+In our model, the jhanas are a staircase of phase transitions where the field loses geometric frustration in stages.
+During Noble Silence we run long sits with biometric tracking and the Oscilleditor open, so we can fit coupling-kernel parameters to each jhana stage, not just to trip reports written afterward.

-On the meditation side, the focus is long-term valence enhancement. meditation tends to unblock the flow of energy across the field, loosening layers of tension the nervous system wasn't aware it was holding.
-The experiences we care most about are the ones where the field becomes isotropic and the last remnants of oscillation in the visual field drop away.
-These are give-aways of the underlying medium.
-Comparing the two modes of smoothing, the jhanic staircase and the isotropic collapse, is where we expect the real structure to show up.
+On the meditation side, we want to raise the floor of valence over time.
+Meditation tends to let energy move more freely across the field, loosening tension the nervous system was holding without registering it.
+The experiences we care most about are the ones where the field becomes isotropic and the last bits of oscillation in the visual field drop away.
+Those moments are tells about the underlying medium.
+Comparing the two smoothings (the jhanic staircase and the isotropic collapse) is where we expect the real structure to show up.

-The primary deliverable is a paper on coupling kernels, extending preliminary data we already have with what we gather on the ground.
-Secondary deliverables are a jhana-stage classifier, festival-ready Oscilleditor replays of the eight weeks, and the entries submitted to the Jhana Visualization Contest.
+The main thing we want to ship is a paper on coupling kernels, building on data we already have with measurements from the retreat.
+Also a jhana-stage classifier, Oscilleditor replays of the eight weeks ready for the festival, and the Jhana Visualization Contest entries.

 QRI is a 501(c)(3) nonprofit.
 Donations are tax-deductible in the US.